 Approach & Style

 As a Regression therapist, I see myself as a spiritual facilitator.
 I am devoted to helping my clients have their own experience and access their own Knowing.
-I am very careful with my own energy and intentions; I hold each client in Divine Light and ask that I be guided and assisted in helping each client be liberated from fear and the illusion of separateness.
+I am very careful with my own energy and intentions, focused on helping my clients be liberated from fear and the illusion of separateness.

 As a Psychotherapist, I am engaged, non-judgmental, curious, challenging when necessary, and deeply compassionate.
 I am not a passive or quiet therapist.
 I am able to listen actively and carefully, and to honor my client's pace, boundaries and sense of readiness.
 My approach is natural and contextual; I do not employ many structured techniques or branded methodologies.
 I have no agenda in terms of your beliefs or your path.